thoughtbot/administrate/README.md

 ![administrate](https://images.thoughtbot.com/announcing-administrate/DdP2CQfnSE23PI8AAnDc_Administrate.png)

-## Guiding Principles
+## What Is Administrate?

+Administrate is a library for Rails apps that automatically generates admin dashboards.
+Administrate's admin dashboards give non-technical users clean interfaces that allow them to create, edit, search, and delete records for any model in the application.

-Administrate is heavily inspired by projects like [Rails Admin] and [ActiveAdmin], but aims to provide a better user experience for site admins, and to be easier for developers to customize.
+Administrate solves the same problem as [Rails Admin] and [ActiveAdmin], but aims to provide a better user experience for site admins, and to be easier for developers to customize.

-To do that, Administrate follows a few simple rules:
+To accomplish these goals, Administrate follows a few guiding principles:

 - No DSLs (domain-specific languages)
 - Support the simplest use cases, and let the user override defaults with